-Item Section Details of the draft Rules released for Respondent's comments SFC's response no. no. public consultation 36.
-N/A - formerly 8(1)(c) An intermediary is required to deliver daily statement of account when there is a disposal initiated by an intermediary of any client securities and collateral.
-[Linklaters] The reference to "client securities and collateral" in $s.8(1)(c)$ is incorrect as it includes "client securities", which are not provided for the purposes of financial accommodation.
-This is an extension to the existing $s.75A(1)(c)$ of the SO, which only refers to "securities collateral".
-37. N/A - formerly 8(2) An intermediary must - prepare a summary of the terms on which financial accommodation is provided to a client; and deliver such summary of terms and details of any subsequent change in such terms to the client; or any other person designated in writing by the client, no later than the end of the next business day after - (a) entering into the arrangement for the provision of financial accommodation by the intermediary; or (b) any change in the terms on which financial accommodation is provided to the client by the intermediary.
+Item no. Section Details of the draft Rules released for Respondent's comments SFC's response no. N/A - formerly 8(1)(c) An intermediary is required to deliver daily statement of account when there is a disposal initiated by an intermediary of any client securities and collateral.
+[Linklaters] The reference to "client securities and collateral" in s.8(1)(c) is incorrect as it includes "client securities", which are not provided for the purposes of financial accommodation.
+This is an extension to the existing s.75A(1)(c) of the SO, which only refers to "securities collateral".
+We need to extend this to cover client securities because the Securities and Futures (Client Securities) Rules allow intermediaries to dispose of client securities held in safe custody in settlement of any liability owed provided that there is a client agreement in writing.
+37 N/A - formerly 8(2) An intermediary must - prepare a summary of the terms on which financial accommodation is provided to a client; and deliver such summary of terms and details of any subsequent change in such terms to the client; or any other person designated in writing by the client, no later than the end of the next business day after - (a) entering into the arrangement for the provision of financial accommodation by the intermediary; or (b) any change in the terms on which financial accommodation is provided to the client by the intermediary.
 [LSHK, Linklaters] The Consultation Document appears to indicate that only the changes of the terms of financial accommodation need to be notified to the client but this is not how s.8(2)(b) is drafted which appears to require a summary of the terms.
 The wording should clearly state whether summary of terms or only changes are required.
-It has been suggested that s.8(2)(b) be redrafted from "deliver such summary of terms or, as the case may be, details" to "deliver such summary of terms or, as the case may be, details" Also, it is not clear whether the client should be notified of any changes as soon as the intermediary makes the decision to make the changes or when those changes are effective.
+It has been suggested that s.8(2)(b) be redrafted from "deliver such summary of terms and details" to "deliver such summary of terms or, as the case may be, details" Also, it is not clear whether the client should be notified of any changes as soon as the intermediary makes the decision to make the changes or when those changes are effective.
 As contract notes are now required to be delivered within two business days after entering into the relevant contract, we question why the summary and any changes have to be provided within one business day.
-(3).
+This has been superseded by our deletion of s.8(2)-(3).
 Please see our response to comment 34.
-38. [General comment] Some wanted to know if the client should receive a list of securities collateral both at the outset and upon each subsequent change.
+38 [General comment] Some wanted to know if the client should receive a list of securities collateral both at the outset and upon each subsequent change.
 Please see our response to comment 37.